Misge1st/binary_trees/README.md

-this is readme file for binary tree by naol kasinet and wei muleta
+this is readme file for binary tree by Misgana Tsegaye

-methods